We have a new book out! ( – get it on takealot.com – )

 A number of his paintings are available for sale.
 I’d love to see his ‘The Gorge, Royal Natal National Park, Showing the Inner Buttress and Devils Tooth’ but I’d have to subscribe for one day at 30 euros!
 That one was apparently painted in 1980, so he kept going for at least 23 years after he stayed in our neck of the woods.
 That would have made Victor around 70 and his liver a resilient organ.

-This post was seen by old Westvillians Tony and Elesa Willies, who wrote in the comments.
+This post was seen by old Westvillians Tony and Elesa Willies in Canada, who wrote in the comments.
 Elesa sent a pic of her and her folks taken 43 years ago in the same ‘shrubs beside a cascading stream’ spot above Mahai campsite in RNNP!

 And Tony sent a Victor Simmonds painting called ‘Harrismith’ (wish I knew where this was done – maybe near Sunnymede on the banks of the Wilge river, looking away from the river towards Platberg?):